docelic/amber-introduction/README.md

 ```

-Running `crystal deps build amber` will compile Amber located in `lib/amber/` and place the executable to project's local file `bin/amber`.
+Running `crystal deps build amber` will compile Amber located in `lib/amber/` and place the executable to the project's local file `bin/amber`.

 # Creating New Amber App<a name="creating_new_amber_app"></a>